TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/availability-end-to-end-transaction-details-incorrect.md

 # I can see end-to-end Availability test details, but I'm seeing incomplete or no data

-Selecting a web test result on a scatter plot or in search fails to show any correlating server-side telemetry (e.g. requests, custom events, traces, dependencies).
-THe web test result shows the **E2E Transaction Details** view and individual steps for the web test.
+Selecting a web test result on a scatter plot or in search fails to show any correlating server-side telemetry (e.g., requests, custom events, traces, dependencies).
+The web test result shows the **E2E Transaction Details** view and individual steps for the web test.

 ![Telemetry image](https://docs.microsoft.com/azure/azure-monitor/app/media/troubleshoot/availability/end2endpic1.jpg)